karmazinoleh/The-Shopper/README.md

 ## Overview

-The Shopper is platform that would allow users to create their own customized online stores using a modular approach.
+The Shopper platform would allow users to create their own customized online stores using a modular approach.

 <img src="gitrepo/2-Modular-Web-Design-Gif.gif" width="200">